hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 ## Early KMS, modeset and fbdev

 As of Nvidia driver version 570.86.16, fbdev has now been enabled by default when modeset is also enabled.
 Therefore we simply need to enable modeset.
-This step should already be done for you on Arch Linux.

 To enable it, create and edit `/etc/modprobe.d/nvidia.conf`, and add this line to the file: